Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experiments

-\paragraph{Results} Results for training on the biased dataset of alanine dipeptide are summarized in Table~\ref{tab:results_biased}.
+\paragraph{Results} Results for training on the biased dataset of alanine dipeptide are summarized in Table~\ref{tab:results_biased} (full results can be found in Appendix~\ref{appendix:extended_results}).
 Using only \num{1e5} importance samples, LDR applied on $\mathcal D_m^{\text{IS}}$ substantially improves performance compared to the non-regularized baseline.
 Applying regularization on both $\mathcal D_m^{\text{IS}}$ and the original biased dataset $\mathcal D_n^{\text{biased}}$ further improves performance, leading to a substantial gap.
 LDR effectively leverages information from the biased data distribution, leading to substantially improved refinement compared to standard importance-sampling-based self-refinement.

 In total, LDR allows training of a well-performing Boltzmann generator using only \num{1e5} + \num{1.1e6} (to construct the biased dataset) target evaluations.
 To achieve similar performance, non-regularized training requires more than \num{10} times more IS samples.